-A more detailed breakdown of these archives and collections can be found in Appendix 1.
+A more detailed breakdown of these archives and collections can be found in '8.
+Appendix 1: Summary of HES Archives and Collections'.
 This outlines the key categories of the collection with reference to their scope, history and significance.
 It also sets out the themes and priorities for developing each area in more detail through future collecting.

-In addition, we will also continue to seek inward loans as a way of acquiring material to augment our collections especially for temporary exhibition or permanent displays at Properties in Care as well as a means of providing access to historic environment information through our search room (see HES Loans Policy).
+In addition, we will also continue to seek inward loans as a way of acquiring material to augment our collections especially for temporary exhibition or permanent displays at Properties in Care as well as a means of providing access to historic environment information through our search room (see '5.
+Loans Policy').

-2.5 Archives and Collections Procedures 2.5.1 LIMITATIONS ON COLLECTING
+2.5 Archives and Collections Procedures

+2.5.1 Limitations on collecting

 HES recognises its responsibility in acquiring additions to its own archives and collections and those of Scottish Ministers to ensure that care, cataloguing arrangements and use of this material will meet the requirements of the Accreditation Standard.
-It will fully assess the future resource needs of any object(s) prior to acquisition and take into account limitations on collecting imposed by such factors as staffing, storage and care of collection arrangements.
+It will fully assess the future resource needs of any object(s) prior to acquisition and take into account limitations on collecting imposed by such factors as staffing, insurance requirements, storage and care of collection arrangements.
 We also recognise our responsibility to work within the parameters of the Museum Association Code of Ethics when considering acquisition and disposal.

-HES has delegated powers from Scottish Ministers to acquire new collections relating to Properties in Care provided they met the criteria set out at 2.4 above and in Appendix 1 (section 8.3).
-In addition, HES must seek the agreement of Scottish Ministers for any proposed acquisition (or disposal) that may be viewed as novel and contentious, carries with it excessively high risks or costs or is of exceptionally high cultural significance.
+HES has delegated powers from Scottish Ministers to acquire new collections relating to Properties in Care provided they meet the criteria set out at '2.4 Collecting Criteria' above and in section '8.3 Properties in Care Associated Collections (PiCACs)'.
+In addition, HES must seek the agreement of Scottish Ministers for any proposed acquisition (or disposal) that may be viewed as novel and contentious, carries with it excessively high risks or costs, or is of exceptionally high cultural significance.

-2.5.2 COLLECTING POLICIES OF OTHER INSTITUTIONS
+2.5.2 Collecting Policies of other institutions

-HES will take account of the collection development policies of other museums and other organisations collecting in the same or related areas or subject fields.
-We recognise the collecting policies of national, local and university museums and archives, designated and other specialist collections.
+HES will take account of the collection development policies of other museums, archives and other organisations collecting in the same or related areas or subject fields.
+We recognise the collecting policies of national, local and university museums and archives, designated9 and other specialist collections.